Teabue/batchelor_amt/Transformer/docs/vocabulary.md

 ```
 Where for example a token integer of value 4 means Pitch(3)

-### Current Event Types:
-_Event types with (min,max) values:_
-- Time_shift  - shifts the time forward
-- Pitch - Pitch of sound
-- Onset_offset - whether the subsequent pitches will be onset or offset (0: Offset, 1: Onset)

-_Special characters with single values:_
-- EOS - end of sequence
-- ET - end tie; used to indicate it's the end of the declaration of already active pitches.

 ### Future Event Types:
 _Event types with (min,max) values:_
 - Instrument